Marco-Vitale/Exam-WebApplication/README.md

   }
 ]
 ```
-* Error responses: `500 Internal Server Error` (generic error)
+* Error responses: `500 Internal Server Error` (generic error), `401 Unauthorized User` (user is not logged in and is requesting all the pages)

 #### GET `/api/pages/:id`

-* Description: get the page with the id value in the parameters
+* Description: get the page with the corresponding id passed as a parameter
 * Request body: _None_

 * Response: `200 OK` (success)